-ParameterName is an alphanumeric data item that contains the name of the device capability parameter to retrieve (see Table E-7 on page E-48, which is associated with the P\$GetPrinterInfo description).
+ParameterName is an alphanumeric data item that contains the name of the device capability parameter to retrieve (see Table E-7 on page E-48, which is associated with the P\$GetPrinterInfo description, which is described on page E-47.

 Value is the COBOL data item used to receive the value of the parameter named by ParameterName.
-Possible values are contained in the 78-level entries in the copy file, PRINTINF.CPY.
+Possible values are contained in the 78-level entries in the copy file.
+PRINTINF.CPY.

-ReturnCode is a COBOL numeric data item that indicates whether or not the current PrinterIndex parameter corresponds to an available printer.
+ReturnCode is a COBOL numeric data item that indicates whether the current PrinterIndex parameter corresponds to an available printer.
 A value of "1" indicates that PrinterIndex is valid and printer information data has been returned.
 A value of "0" indicates that PrinterIndex is invalid and no data has been returned.